top of page

 Hence, just like with the melodies and the chords and the guitar and horn licks, we’d bounce words and lyrical phrases off of each other until something actually moved us emotionally.
 “The Love Suite” (at least the first part) was supposed to be almost like a lullaby.
 A tune that would mesmerize the listener with images of love, peace, forgiveness, and lots of other emotions that we had discovered from our readings in the Bible and elsewhere.

-Here’s a short sampling of the lyrics that we ended up deciding to use in that opening lullaby section of “The Love Suite.”
+Here’s a short sampling of the lyrics that we ended up deciding to use

-(Well, that is, to the best of my memory these are those lyrics,)
+(Well, that is, to the best of my memory these are those lyrics.)

 “We have found all the beautiful things, life can bring,